From Abidjan to Jakarta: How Cities Are Reinventing the Way We Eat

 Anthony Bourdain and Barack Obama at a canteen in Hanoi, Vietnam (May 23, 2016).
 Pete Souza/Wikimedia, CC BY-NC-ND

-City dwellers faced with conflicting instructions
+City dwellers faced with conflicting directives

 How many tacos are you going to eat?

-But upon closer inspection, it becomes clear that nutritional standards are interpreted differently across social groups, and that individuals navigate this tension between nutrition and cultural heritage depending on their eating situations, within a broader context where Mexican cuisine remains highly popular.
+But upon closer inspection, it becomes clear that nutritional standards are interpreted differently across social groups, and that individuals navigate this tension between nutrition and cultural heritage depending on their eating situations, within a broader context where Mexican cuisine remains very popular.

-"South-South" channels
+"South-South" Chains

 It is true that cities in Africa, Latin America, and Asia are seeing the expansion of international supermarket and fast-food chains.